-Stop by the electronic lockers near the entrance of the Hulk to deposit any items that might depart your person during the ride.
+Universal provides electronic lockers near the entrance of the Hulk to deposit any items that might depart your person during the ride.
 Use the lockers for anything— and we mean anything—that could be dislodged during your ride: hats, glasses, cell phones, camera bags, and toupees.
 The lockers are free for the duration of your wait, and use of these lockers is enforced; be prepared to pat down your pockets for loose change, or you’ll be pulled aside for a TSA-style wanding after triggering the metal detectors.

 This chart shows you roughly how long you'll wait for The Incredible Hulk Coaster when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see The Incredible Hulk Coaster Wait Times.

 - We rate this attraction as Not To Be Missed.

 - This attraction may be frightening for children.

 - This attraction has a minimum-height requirement of 54 inches.

 - This attraction offers rider swap.